milestone-hafnia/trainer-classification/README.md

 ```
     ├── src
-    │   ├── scripts
+    │   ├── scripts/
-    │   │   └── train.py
-    │   └── lib
-    │       └── utils.py
+    │   └── lib/
     ├── Dockerfile
     └── pyproject.toml
 ```
 - `src/scripts/*`: Folder with the actual training script.
   Commonly, it will just be a single script called `train.py`, but you may introduce multiple scripts.
 - `src/lib/*` (Optional): Folder for all your python helper functions and/or other dependencies used by your training script.
 In theory, all your code could be in `train.py`, but for most projects, the training code will be arranged in multiple files.
 - `Dockerfile`: This dockerfile defines the environment where your script will be executed in the training service.
 - `pyproject.toml` (Optional): File with dependencies.
 In this example, we are using a `pyproject.toml` file for the `uv` package manager.
 This could also be a `requirements.txt` file for pip or a `environment.yml` file for conda-based environments.
 A requirement file is not strictly needed for a recipe.
 However, it can be referenced in both the docker container and in your local virtual environment, to ensure you have consistent dependencies locally and in the training service.

 #### Recipe: HafniaLogger
 The `HafniaLogger` is used for experiment tracking and is responsible for logging configuration, training and evaluation metrics and model artifacts.

 Check out `train.py` to see how it is initialized and the `run_train_epoch` and `run_eval` function in `train_utils.py` to see how it is used during training and evaluation.

 More details can be found [here](https://github.com/milestone-hafnia/hafnia?tab=readme-ov-file#getting-started-experiment-tracking-with-hafnialogger).

 After above setup, it is seamless to switch between local development and launching recipes to Training-aaS.

-For local development, you can follow the  can flow for executing, creating, debugging and modifying a training script follow a common developer workflow.
+For local development, you will be executing, creating, debugging and modifying your training script following a common developer workflow.

 You can either do debugging in VS Code or run the script from the terminal.

 ### Run the script in VS Code
 If you want to debug the script with VS Code, click the `Run and Debug` tab in the left panel, select `Model Training` launcher and press F5.
 Launch configurations are defined in `.vscode/launch.json`.

 ### Run the script in the terminal
 If you want to run the script in the terminal, you can use the following command.

     python src/scripts/train.py --dataset mnist

+    # Or if you are outside the virtual environment of vs-code
+    uv run src/scripts/train.py --dataset mnist

 ### Experiment data
 After running an experiment, you should now have a folder called `.data` in the workspace root containing the